COVID-19 Protocols for Students

 HCTC will be following the protocols listed below regarding restrictions.
 These are always subject to change depending upon changes with COVID-19 or changes made by governing bodies.
 KCTCS has aligned isolation/restriction protocols with the KY Department of Public Health and the CDC.
 Each college has the latitude from KCTCS to implement COVID protocols based on the positivity rate in their local area so our guidelines may be different than other colleges.

 Students must be aware of and work with faculty, staff, and administration during these extraordinary times as required by the KCTCS Code of Student Conduct, Article III, Section 3, Standard 2.4, and the Appendix, entitled Crisis or Emergency Plans, Protocols, and Guidance.

 Report cases of positive COVID or COVID exposures by emailing the Healthy @ Work Officer at HCTC-Healthyatwork@kctcs.edu or by calling 606-487-3110 (Vickie Combs).

 Restrictions for a COVID Positive Diagnosis

-- If you are not “Up to date” with vaccinations and have close contact – you will be restricted away from campus for 5 days from contact.
-On day 6, if you are not having symptoms and can present copies of a negative COVID test taken on day 5, you may return to campus.
-You must remain away from campus until you present the negative test results or 10 days from contact has passed
+- If you are not “Up to date” with vaccinations and have “close contact” – you will be restricted away from campus for 5 days from contact or test of positive individual.
+On day 6, if you are not having symptoms and can present copies of a negative COVID test taken on day 5 to the Healthy @ Work Officer, you may return to campus.
+You must remain away from campus until you present the negative test results OR 10 days from contact has passed.

 Accommodating Health Department Guidance